Ben & Jerry’s Won’t Sell Two Scoops In Australia For The Greatest Reason

-In protest of Australia’s Marriage Act, which refuses to recognise same-sex marriages, the company won't serve "same scoop" ice cream orders until gay marriage is legalised in the country.
+In protest of Australia’s Marriage Act, which refuses to recognize same-sex marriages, the company won't serve "same scoop" ice cream orders until gay marriage is legalized in the country.

 Advertisement